This post may contain affiliate links. Please read my disclosure policy for more details.

 Whipping cream: use only full-fat cream that can be whipped (minimum 35% fat content).

-Good-quality dark chocolate: I tried the recipe with regular 50%, 70%, 85% cocoa dark chocolate and 72% cocoa baking chocolate and it turned out great each time.
-I’ve haven’t tried yet milk chocolate.
-Needless to say, the best quality gives the best flavor, and the higher the cocoa %, the less sweet it will be.
+Good-quality dark chocolate: I tried the recipe with regular 50%, 70%, and 85% cocoa dark chocolate and 72% cocoa baking chocolate, and it turned out great each time.
+I haven’t tried milk chocolate yet.
+Let me state the obvious: the best quality gives the best flavor, and the higher the cocoa %, the less sweet it will be.

 Tip for a perfect chocolate mousse:

-- Don’t over whip!
-You need to stop as soon as the chocolate looks aerated but still soft and “spoonable”, it should take less than 8-10 seconds.
+• Don’t overwhip!
+Stop when the chocolate looks aerated but still soft and “spoonable.”
+It should take less than 8-10 seconds.
 The more you whip it, the harder it will be.

 More chocolate recipes…

-If you look for easy chocolate treats, you’ve got to the right place!
+If you are looking for easy chocolate treats, you’ve got to the right place!
 Here are some of my favorites, perfect for the whole family:

-If you make this easy chocolate mousse, or if you have any questions, let me know!
+Let me know if you make this easy chocolate mousse or have any questions!
 Leave a comment, send me a message, or rate it.
 I would love to hear from you!

 Easy Chocolate Mousse (3-ingredients!)